heathsc/gemBS/README.md

+News
+====
+First release of gemBS-rs a complete rewrite of the gemBS pipeline (apart from the mapper) in Rust bringing increased stability while maintaining the high performance of gemBS: https://github.com/heathsc/gemBS-rs.git

 gemBS
 =====
 gemBS is a high performance bioinformatic pipeline designed for highthroughput analysis of DNA methylation data from whole genome bisulfites sequencing data (WGBS).
 It combines GEM3, a high performance read aligner and